svenvdvoort/scv-tract-image-segmentation/README.md

 ## Running code on Kaggle

 - Run the included Python script: `python push_to_kaggle.py`
 - **Important**: Only code in the `scv_notebook.ipynb` notebook is automatically executed on Kaggle.
-If one of the cells errors, the cells below are not executed.
+If some cell errors, all cells below are not executed.
 Utility functions can (only) be defined in the `scv_utility.py` script and can be imported in the notebook.
 - Tests are not executed on Kaggle.

-# Running tests locally
+## Running tests locally

-TODO
+- Tests can be written in the `scv_tests.py` file.
+Multiple test classes can be created. **Important**: Only methods that start with `test_` are considered a test.
+- Run the test suite with `python scv_tests.py`.